- American Physical Society Sites

 Describing the events of January 9, 1932, Livingston is quoted saying: "I recall the day when I had adjusted the oscillator to a new high frequency, and, with Lawrence looking over my shoulder, tuned the magnet through resonance.
 As the galvanometer spot swung across the scale, indicating that protons of 1-MeV energy were reaching the collector, Lawrence literally danced around the room with glee.
 The news quickly spread through the Berkeley laboratory, and we were busy all that day demonstrating million-volt protons to eager viewers."

 The cyclotron was one of the earliest types of particle accelerators, and is still used as the first stage of some large multi-stage particle accelerators.
 It makes use of the magnetic force on a moving charge to bend moving charges into a semicircular path between accelerations by an applied electric field.
-The applied electric field accelerates electrons between the two D-shaped electrodes of the magnetic field region.
-The field is reversed at the cyclotron frequency to accelerate the electrons back across the gap.
+The applied electric field accelerates charged particles between the two D-shaped electrodes of the magnetic field region.
+The field is reversed at the cyclotron frequency to accelerate the charged particles back across the gap.

 For his invention and development of the cyclotron, Lawrence was elected to membership in the National Academy of Sciences, in 1934, and in many other scientific societies; in addition, he received numerous medals, honorary degrees, and other distinctions, the highest of which was the Nobel Prize of 1939.